ringcentral/ringcentral-api-docs/docs/notifications/quick-start/webhook/php.md

 $ ngrok http 5000
 ```

-If the port 5000 is not available on your system, just choose another port number.

-Copy the forwarding address e.g. https://171c1761.ngrok.io and append the path "/webhook-notification.php?webhookcallback" to the address then paste it into the DELIVERY_MODE_ADDRESS variable in the code below.
+Copy the forwarding address e.g. https://54a0541a.ngrok.io and append the path "/webhook-notification.php?webhookcallback" to the address then paste it into the $DELIVERY_ADDRESS variable in the code below.

 ### Create and Edit webhook-notification.php